sanworks/Bpod_Wiki/docs/function-reference/serial-message-setup.md

 ```

 **Parameters**

-- SerialPort: The UART serial port number (1-2 on Bpod 0.5, 1-3 on Bpod 0.7, 1-5 on Bpod Pocket State Machine)
+- SerialPort: The UART serial port number (1-2 on Bpod 0.5, 1-3 on Bpod 0.7, 1-5 on Bpod 2.X)
-    - If a recognized Bpod module is on the port, you can also use its name as a string (e.g. 'ValveModule1')
+    - If a recognized Bpod module is connected to a port, you can also use its name as a string (e.g. 'ValveModule1')
+    - You can also use the name 'SerialX', where X is the UART serial port number (e.g. 'Serial4')
 - Messages: A cell array of messages
+    - *{Message1, Message2, etc.}*
 - (optional) MessageIndexes: A list of indexes for the byte strings in the Messages argument.
-    - By default, the indexes of Messages are consecutive.
+    - By default, the indexes of Messages are consecutive in the order byte strings are passed.

 **Returns**

+- Acknowledged:
+    - Length: 1 byte
-- Acknowledged: 1 if messages successfully transmitted, 0 if not
+    - __1__ if messages successfully transmitted
+    - __0__ if messages unsuccessfully transmitted

 **Examples**

-Example1: Loads [5 8] as message#1, and [2 3 4] as message#2 on UART serial port 1
+Example 1: Loads [5 8] as message #1, and [2 3 4] as message #2 on UART serial port 1
 ```matlab
 LoadSerialMessages(1, {[5 8], [2 3 4]});
 ```

-Example2: Loads ['X' 3] as message#8 on UART serial port 3
+Example 2: Loads ['X' 3] as message #8 on UART serial port 3
 ```matlab
 LoadSerialMessages(3, ['X' 3], 8);
 ```